xuyuji9000/sqlite-playground/full-text-search/Readme.md

 ```
 # default fts5 not working for Chinese
-SELECT * FROM email WHERE email MATCH '标题';
+SELECT * FROM email WHERE email MATCH "标题";
 ```